eoxhub-workspaces/documentation/tutorials/publishing-workflow-tutorial.md

 ## 1. Uploading Data with the File Browser

 The [**File Browser**](file-browser) is the entry point for adding data to a workspace.
-You can upload files (COG, GeoJSON, style files, preview images, etc.) directly in the browser.
+You can upload files (Tiff (Cloud Optimized Geotiff - COG), GeoJSON, style files, preview images, etc.) directly in the browser.

-- Files in the **`public` folder** are openly accessible and can be integrated into the Dashboard.
-- Each instance (where available) provides permanent **public URLs** for assets.

 Example URL structure: